Acribbs/tRNAnalysis/README.md

 Running locally or on a cluster - the default setting to run trnanalysis is on a cluster, with SLURM, SGC, Torque and PBS/pro currently supported.
 However, if you dont have access to a cluster then tRNAnalsysis can be executed locally by adding `--no-cluster` as a commandline argument.

-## Documentation

-Further help that introduces tRNAnalysis and provides a tutorial of how to run example code can be found at [read the docs](https://trnanalysis.readthedocs.io/en/latest/)